 Piste in Chamonix

-Chamonix-Mont-Blanc is a commune in the Haute-Savoie département in the Auvergne-Rhône-Alpes region in south-eastern France.
+Chamonix-Mont-Blanc is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 Chamonix is arguably the most picturesque ski resort in the world.
 From stunning piste views in every direction to majestic mountain summits, it’s easy to see why.
-Offering some of the best off-piste skiing in the world, yet still close to Geneva and Lyon airports, Chamonix is one of the most iconic and popular ski destinations on earth.
-Chamonix.
-It’s a place like no other – a land of legendary peaks, deep valleys and beautiful villages.
+Offering some of the best off-piste skiing in the world, yet still close to Geneva and Lyon Airports, Chamonix is one of the most iconic and popular ski destinations on earth.
+Chamonix is a place like no other – a land of legendary peaks, deep valleys and beautiful villages.
 A place where the skiing is incredible, the food is superb and the scenery is unbeatable.
 Chamonix-Mont-Blanc is an area popular with mountaineers due to its proximity to the summit of Mount Blanc.
 It comprises three villages: Mont-Blanc, Les Houches and Argentière, which nestle at the base of Mont Blanc on the French side.

 What is Chamonix famous for?